 A: You can house it in whatever you want.
-Obviously I prefer the method in the book, but you really can use anything.
+Obviously, I prefer the method in the book, but you really can use anything.

 Q: Isn’t this magick too advanced for beginners?

 A: Where other books say ‘do this, do that, and here’s your result’ this requires far more input from you.
 But that’s also where its power lies.
-It is more advanced, in that it requires you to inuit and decide what to do.
+It is more advanced, in that it requires you to intuit and decide what to do.
 It also requires imagination.
 From what I’ve heard, beginners can get a lot out of it.
 It’s important to remember that servitor magick was invented centuries ago, but made workable and popular largely by young adults in the eighties who were willing to try anything – so it can be quite loose and free and non-exacting.
 The more you let go of perfection, the easier it is to get a result.
 I think it can be intimidating as it feels like you have to make a lot of decisions, but that is the beauty of the system.
-Each decision gives you fine tuning, control, power.
+Each decision gives you fine-tuning, control, power.